matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 [MSC3996: Encrypted mentions-only rooms](https://github.com/matrix-org/matrix-spec-proposals/pull/3996): the suggested top-level property `m.has_mentions` may be an option to reduce the volume of pushes.
 But we would not be able to support notifications on keywords then.

+Another alternative would be to define a new [`action`](https://spec.matrix.org/v1.7/client-server-api/#actions): `push_without_notify` or `silently_notify` in order to push all encrypted events without incrementing the notifications count.
+The client implementation to handle these counts would be then less complex.
+But this would need to implement more changes in Synapse.
+The current proposal is just to add a new push rules without changing the rules handling server side.
+This alternative should be discussed as soon as possible.

 ## Security considerations

 None